xflr6/graphviz/docs/api.rst

      |      Raises:
      |          graphviz.ExecutableNotFound: If the Graphviz executable
      |              is not found.
-     |          subprocess.CalledProcessError: If the exit status is non-zero.
+     |          graphviz.CalledProcessError: If the exit status is non-zero.
      |          RuntimeError: If opening the viewer is not supported.
      |
      |      Short-cut method for calling :meth:`.render` with ``view=True``.